One-on-One vs. Group Training

 How to Determine Which Type Of Training is Right for You

-In the beginning of your training journey: You do not need to have one-on-one training all throughout your fitness journey.
+At the beginning of your training journey: You do not need to have one-on-one training all throughout your fitness journey.
 Many opt to start their training with some personal coaching to get them properly orientated and to learn correct form.
 After this, they may feel confident that they no longer need a coach, as they now know how to do it on their own.

 Special Event: An upcoming competition or event that requires you to be in good shape may warrant the need for more personal coaching to get improvements fast, with minimal risk of injury from more intense training.